DT500ZINE: – How was L.E.S. N.Y.C. at the time you came there?

-DT500ZINE: – You own the chronicles about the Downtown neighborhood, is there any work you would front on the top?
+DT500ZINE: – You own the chronicles about the Downtown neighbourhood, is there any work you would front on the top?

 CLAYTON: – Court cases officially granting the right that video belongs to me – the artist.
 Collages, The Black & White Designs, sculpture, and art that is still not understood… The archive.. so much is always under the radar… The rebellion aspect- so the 100’s of arrests… What was leading to the reorganization of the NYPD… I have many rare books… Clayton’s Caps… Handheld video footage… The Acker Awards… Masterpieces of L.E.S. original tattoo and its legalization story … The front door and window… MNN TV Shows… there is no top…

-Clayton was also noted by coming as a Guest Star to Jochen Auer’s Wildstyle and Tattoo Messe.
-Starting in the mid-1980’s the Tattoo Society of New York-nurtured much of the NYC underground tattoo scene.
-Imagine, in 1961 it became illegal to tattoo in NYC… It was near impossible to learn to tattoo in NYC, and there were just a few shops with books and magazines…
+Clayton was also noted for coming as a Guest Star to Jochen Auer’s Wildstyle and Tattoo Messe.
+Starting in the mid-1980s, the Tattoo Society of New York nurtured much of the NYC underground tattoo scene.
+Imagine, in 1961, when it became illegal to tattoo in NYC… It was near impossible to learn to tattoo in NYC, and there were just a few shops with books and magazines…

 Clayton was also participating in Tattoo legalization in NYC.
-I´d like to note that during whole late 80’s and early 90’s next generation NYC tattoo wave came out directly from the underground Tattoo Society of New York.
-There were born tattoo-artists with big names like Sean Vazquez, Michelle Myles of Daredevil, Paul Booth, Anil Gupta, Wes Wood, Clayton adds:
+I want to note that during whole late 80’s and early 90s next generation NYC tattoo wave came out directly from the underground Tattoo Society of New York.
+There were born tattoo artists with big names like Sean Vazquez, Michelle Myles of Daredevil, Paul Booth, Anil Gupta, and Wes Wood; Clayton adds:

 DT 500 MAG: – What was your position?

 CLAYTON: – My position was: I am an artist, the tape is a part of my art, and my art belongs to me.
 I was sent to the Bronx House of Detention.
 I was under a system called Central Monitoring.
 I must have a ranking officer escort me everywhere.
-The only other prisoner at the time who was under this system was Larry Davis.
+Larry Davis was the only other prisoner at the time under this system.
 He had shot 6 cops.
 I went on a hunger strike.
 Got Lynn Stewart, William Kunstler, and Ron Kuby as my lawyer.
 I won.
 It was after this that I met Boris Lurie.
 We had different politics but had a similar radical point of view relating to art.